karthik-muth/https-karthik-muth.github.io-/about.md

 - Web development: Javascript, Bootstrap, Jekyll, Colin Eberhardt's Applause button

 I have explained why I create stories in the way I do [here]("https://karthik-m.medium.com/a-picture-is-worth-a-thousand-words-whats-a-data-viz-worth-6ea3b0d5c66?source=friends_link&sk=60a827d05b1b5a41d5ae43c5c1911553), and about the interactive techniques I have used [here]({{ site.url }}/elections/#interaction).
 <br><br><br>

-#### Do you want to publish your articles like this?
-I'm planning to create a platform like [Medium](https://medium.com/) for publishing **visual** articles with customizable code.
-Are you a content creator who wants to publish your articles on a free platform?
-Get in touch.
-Note that Medium is not entirely free for readers and as a publisher, you can't customize your articles with code.
-<br><br><br>

 #### Contact